-- (i) CBDC;
+- (i) Central bank digital currency (CBDC);

 - (ii) Stablecoin;

-- (iii) Non-backed digital currency; and
+- (iii) Traditional cryptocurrency; and

 - (iv) Privacy coin.

 Central Bank Digital Currency

 6.2 The value of CBDC is backed by a sovereign government or central bank.
 This includes CBDCs with regional usability features similar to the Euro for European Union member countries.